kedich22/Thermal-Sentinel/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kedich22/Thermal-Sentinel/main?labpath=Test%20burnscar.ipynb)
-# Tool for visualization of lava flows/burnfires/themral activity om the land surface
+# Tool for visualization of lava flows/burnfires/themral activity on the land surface
 Enhanced visualization of thermal hotspots based on Sentinel-2 imagery

 ### How to use it?